Top 9 Killer Marketing Automations for Your eCommerce Store

 The checkout process is arguably the most important part of the sales and marketing funnel.
 There are numerous ways to automate your checkout pages such as automatically displaying the user's zip code, saving their credit card information, and automatically populating their discount promo.

-If you're using Shopify then you won't be able to make a lot of these changes to the checkout process, without upgrading to Shopify Plus.
+If you have a Shopify store then you won't be able to make a lot of these changes to the checkout process, without upgrading to Shopify Plus.

 Most eCommerce platforms have hundreds of available integrations and apps that let you create these types of automation.
 Some platforms come with prebuilt automation, so definitely check what you have available to you.